This information is intended for use by health professionals

 Bisoprolol Fumarate 7.5 mg Film-coated Tablets

-Each tablet contains lactose (as lactose monohydrate 1.77 mg)
+Each film-coated tablet contains 1.7 mg of lactose (as monohydrate).

 For the full list of excipients, see section 6.1.

-The tablet can be divided into equal thirds.
+The tablets can be divided into three equal doses.

 Treatment of stable chronic heart failure with reduced systolic left ventricular function in addition to ACE inhibitors, and diuretics, and optionally cardiac glycosides (for additional information see section 5.1).